noahvarghese/OWD/content/blog/window-installations-retrofit-vs-brick-to-brick.md

 ---
 title: "Window Installations: Retrofit Vs. Brick-To-Brick"
 date: 2020-08-22T19:17:33.417Z
+descNoHMTL: At Oakville Windows & Doors, it’s important to us that you understand the window installation process so you can make informed decisions.
+  Some homeowners may not realize that there are two types of window installations, and it’s essential to choose the right one.
+Always be sure to ask your window salesperson what type of installation you are being quoted for.
 description: >+
   At Oakville Windows & Doors, it’s important to us that you understand the <a href="https://oakvillewd.com/windows/"><strong>window</strong></a>